 Souvenirs and Milestones

 Souvenirs are virtual badges collected in your Geocaching.com account, and are earned for different activities.
 Each different U.S. state that you geocache in will earn you the souvenir for that state.
-Souvenirs may also be issued for events – for example ‘Haunted Hides’ near Halloween, and ‘International EarthCache Day 2016’ near Earth Day.
+Souvenirs may also be issued for events.
+For example ‘Haunted Hides’ near Halloween, and ‘International EarthCache Day 2016’ near Earth Day.

 Outside of souvenirs, it is fun to track geocaching “firsts” and milestones such as your 10th, 50th, 100th (and more), geocaches.
 Our family recently commemorated our 100th find with a poster and family selfie at the site of the 100th geocache!